Dofoerix/sing-box-tray/README.md

 - Customizable icon (for both the on and off states)
 - Supports Windows, MacOS and Linux[^1]

-[^1]: Hasn't been tested on Linux and MacOS but it shoul probably work.
+[^1]: Hasn't been tested on Linux and MacOS but it should probably work.

 ## Usage